I believe that when middle managers are able to master management, result breakthroughs are profound and sustainable.

 If you stay up at night thinking about how to drive through a stubborn performance barrier, listening to this episode will give you some solid steps to finally achieve that breakthrough.

 If your people are progressing, and you know it isn’t driven by competitive or economic changes but rather solid performance improvements, you’ve come to the right place.
+I’m going to show you how to build on those performance breakthroughs to get even more impact.

 I believe that visibility of what matters drives the changes that matter.